 We have agreements with certain professional sports leagues and teams, sporting event facilities and media companies for tickets, suites, advertising, marketing, promotional and sponsorship opportunities including communication with partner customer databases.
 Some of the agreements provide us with exclusivity to access the aforementioned rights within the casino and/or sports betting category.
-As of June 30, 2024 and December 31, 2023, obligations related to these agreements were \$537 million and \$605 million, respectively, with contracts extending through 2040.
-These obligations include leasing of event suites that are generally considered short term leases for which we do not record a right of use asset or lease liability.
+As of September 30, 2024 and December 31, 2023, obligations related to these agreements were \$455 million and \$605 million, respectively, with contracts extending through 2040.
+These obligations include various third-party agreements which have been entered into by us for certain of our Las Vegas and Regional properties, or our Caesars Digital segment.
+The agreements include leasing of event suites that are generally considered short-term leases for which we do not record a right of use asset or lease liability.
 We recognize expenses in the period services are received in accordance with the various agreements.
 In addition, assets or liabilities may be recorded related to the timing of payments as required by the respective agreement.

-Our partnership with the Eastern Band of Cherokee Indians to build and develop Caesars Virginia is estimated to open its permanent facility in December 2024.
-The permanent development has a budget of \$650 million and will include a premier destination resort casino with a 320-room hotel, 1,300 slot machines, 85 live table games, a WSOP Poker Room, a Caesars Sportsbook, a live entertainment theater and 40,000 square feet of meeting and convention space.
+We partnered with the Eastern Band of Cherokee Indians to build and develop Caesars Virginia.
+The permanent development has a budget of \$750 million and will include a premier destination resort casino with a 320-room hotel, 1,300 slot machines, 85 live table games, a WSOP Poker Room, a Caesars Sportsbook, a live entertainment theater and 40,000 square feet of meeting and convention space.
 Caesars Virginia's temporary facility opened on May 15, 2023 and the permanent facility is scheduled to open in December 2024.
 Construction of Caesars Virginia's permanent facility is being funded in part by cash flows from the temporary facility as well as funds available under the CVA Credit Agreement.